ValeGian/FederatedDBSCAN/README.md

 <img src='steps.png'>

 ## Benchmarking
-The algorithm was tested with various parameter settings and against different data sets. its performance was then compared with that of a standard DBSCAN.
+The algorithm was tested with various parameter settings and against different data sets.
+Its performance was then compared with that of a standard DBSCAN.
 No substantial difference emerged from this comparison.